St. Patrick's Cathedral

 Since Saint Patrick baptised Christian converts nearby over 1500 years ago, this holy site has been a place of spiritual encounter for countless generations.

-Guided Tours at St. Patrick’s Cathedral
+Self-Guided Visits at St. Patrick’s Cathedral

 St. Patrick’s Cathedral Tickets